 This week I finished watching the new HBO series Chernobyl which is harrowing, beautiful and brilliant.
 I’m fairly obsessed with Soviet Russia, the insane power of ideology in general, and the suppression of truth.
-What happened at Chernobyl is an incredible example of all those things at work.
-There’s a killer line towards the end:
+The Chernobyl disaster is a perfect example of all those things at work.
+There’s a killer line towards the end of the series.

 “Every lie we tell incurs a debt to the truth.
 Sooner or later that debt is paid.”

 Killer quotes are killer because they capture huge ideas in a tiny number of words, and because they are true.
 I really don’t think we actually get away with anything in life.
 One way or another, the truth will out.
 I think that’s really where the idea of God came from in the first place - the simple idea that you can’t hide from the truth.
-The lies will kill your soul and the souls of those around you.
+Lies will kill your soul and the souls of those around you.
 Chernobyl shows us exactly what happens when we lie to ourselves, to each other, to the people.
-When that happens suffering always ensues.

 We lie because it’s so often, in the moment, the path of least resistance.
 It’s easier.
-But it’s a short term solution to a long term problem.
+But it’s a short term solution.
 We lie to bury our problems.
 But buried problems don’t die.
 They fester and grow bigger underground.

-It’s so crazy on how many levels lies were beautifully depicted in Chernobyl.
-Even the nuclear reactor itself was an incredible metaphor for the power of lies.
+The infinite levels of possible lies were beautifully depicted in Chernobyl.
+Even the nuclear reactor itself was a brutal metaphor for the power of lies.
 You can’t see inside the reactors - the red, hot, burning fission below layers of concrete and graphite - but it’s happening.
 All you can see are some readings on a screen.
 Panels of buttons.
 Engineers and operators trying to stay calm.
 But down in the reactor actual hell is breaking loose.
 And it’s happening because many years before lies were being told; about how to build a safe power station; and how to stop one exploding.
 There were actual lies built into that power station.
 And then hell exploded out of it.
 And then more lies were told to try to cover the lies that had just exploded out of the ground.
 Layer upon layer of lies.
 But the truth cannot truly be buried.
 It will always find a way out.
 The debt will always, somehow, be paid.

 It takes years, not hours, to get to know someone.
 And years to drop your own guard enough to let someone actually see you.
 The real you.
 The you you don’t even know.
 I’ve been trying to get to know myself all my life and I still have no real idea who I am.